 First, the pile starts having more spaces where small dirt particles hide.
 That makes it hard for the average robot to vacuum, and that’s why you should be very keen on a powerful robot vacuum here.

 High pile carpet cleaning results

-Here, things get a little bit tricky, and it is an area I really want to emphasize on.
+Here, things get a little bit tricky, and it is an area I really want to emphasize.

 For light/low pile, we recommend any of the above five robot vacuums.
-When it comes to medium pile, we recommend the Robovac 11+ while for the high pile, settle for nothing less than the Roomba 980.
+When it comes to the medium pile, we recommend any of them as well, while for the high pile, settle for nothing less than the Roomba S9+.